 First off,

+WHAT IS

-WHAT IS LEAVE NO TRACE?
+LEAVE NO TRACE?

-Simply put, Leave No Trace is a set of ethics & best practices we should follow to enjoy and protect the outdoors at the same time.
+Simply put, Leave No Trace is a set of ethics and best practices that we should follow to enjoy and protect the outdoors at the same time.

-Leave No Trace has a set of 7 minimum-impact principles, that help guide our decisions when we're outside
+Leave No Trace has a set of SEVEN minimumimpact principles that help guide our decisions when we're outside:

-- Plan Ahead and Prepare
+- Plan Ahead + Prepare

-- 2 Travel and Camp on Durable Surfaces
+- 2 Travel + Camp on Durable Surfaces

-- 3 Dispose of Waste Properly
+- 3 Dispose of Waste, Properly

 - 4 Leave What You Find

 - 5 Minimize Campfire Impacts

 - 6 Respect Wildlife

-- 7 Be Considerate of other Visitors
+- 7 Be Considerate of Other Visitors

-© 1999 by the Leave No Trace Center for Outdoor Ethics: www.LNT.org
+©1999 by the Leave No Trace Center for Outdoor ethics: www.LNT.org